BWColley/neighborhood-change/README.md

 > ![Neighborhood Change Architecture](https://github.com/kbelita/neighborhood-change-images/raw/master/neighborhood-change-architecture.png)

 ## Summary of Methodology
-**Ingestion**: Download data from data sources using API or download directly.
+**Ingestion**: Download data from data sources using their API or download directly from their website.
 **Wrangling**: Clean and organize data in preparation for storage and analysis.
 **Normalization**: Store and merge clean data in PostgreSQL.
 **Machine Learning**: Employ unsupervised and supervised machine learning methods to describe data and select predictive model for application.